mongodb/docs-mongodb-shell/source/includes/fact-call-limitations.rst

 .. note::

-   You can also use a method that performs a database operation inside a class as an alternative to working with asynchronous JavaScript.
+   You can also create a method that performs a database operation inside a class as an alternative to working with asynchronous JavaScript.

    .. code-block::